Using LINQ Queries

 author.LastName, author.FirstName);

-In this example, variables Title
+In this example, variables Title and Authors reference

 the title of the book and the list of authors.
 It might be easier to reference these items via variables instead of